Do You Need an Attorney

 The trustee has an important responsibility to all beneficiaries of the trust.
 Unless expressly waived under the terms of the trust, the trustee is responsible for complying with the Prudent Investor Act.
 This law requires that the trustee invest the trust assets prudently for the benefit of all the beneficiaries.

 Another law in New Jersey, which the trustee must comply with unless waived in the trust agreement is the Principal and Income Act.
 Under this law, certain items are designated as income and other items are designated as principal.
 This affects the taxes owned by the trust or its beneficiaries.
-Periodic accountings must be rendered by the trustee and they must comply with the Principal and Income Act.
+Periodic accountings must be rendered by the trustee to ensure honest and legitimate administration.

-In the administration of a NJ estate, a trustee of a trust created under a will or probate estate must be careful not to take on liability for acts not properly done by the executor.
-An executor, an administrator and a trustee have personal liability to taxing authorities and to all of the beneficiaries of an estate.
-A good faith effort by the fiduciary to be fair and reasonable will not protect the fiduciary from this liability.
+In the administration of a NJ estate, a trustee of a trust created under a will or probate estate must be careful not to take on the responsibility for acts reserved to the estate executor.
+An executor, and a trustee each have personal responsibility to taxing authorities and to the beneficiaries of an estate.
+A good faith effort by the fiduciary to be fair and reasonable will often protect the fiduciary from this liability.
 Serving as fiduciary is a complex undertaking, which should not be attempted without professional assistance.

-For more information about NJ estate administration and trusts, go to www.njestateadministrationattorney.com (click here).
+For more information about the use of trusts in NJ estate administration, go to www.njestateadministrationattorney.com .

 Property transferred to a trust should follow the formality required for the type of property being transferred.
-For example: A transfer of real estate requires a deed to be filed at the County Clerk’s Office in the county of NJ where the real estate is located.
+For example: A transfer of real estate to a trust requires a deed to be filed at the County Clerk’s Office in the county of NJ where the real estate is located.
 A transfer of an automobile requires a formal transfer of title at the NJ Department of Motor Vehicles.
-A transfer of an insurance policy or an annuity may require a change of ownership form to be filed with the insurance company.
+A transfer of an insurance policy or an annuity requires a change of ownership and beneficiary designation form to be filed with the insurance company.

-A trust beneficiary of a trust is entitled to receive property (whether income or corpus) from the trust as specified in the terms of the trust document.
+A trust beneficiary is entitled to receive property (whether income or corpus) from the trust as specified in the terms of the trust document.

 An income interest in a trust is an interest in which a beneficiary receives distributions of income earned by a trust.

 Income which is not distributed annually is accumulated.
-The trust document can provide for the disposition of accumulated income.
+The trust document can provide specify what happens to accumulated income.